 At certain times of the year when there is spawning fish in the area, fish eggs or egg imitations can be the best bait for trout.
 I have a page on Fishing with Beads that you should check out if you are looking for tips on how to catch more trout.
 I also have an entire page on Fishing With Spawn Bags, which are real fish eggs.

 All of these baits can be fished using a float fishing method or using the bottom bouncing methods.

 How To Catch Trout – Which Methods Are Best?

 The four main ways to fish for trout are fly fishing, bait fishing using a float, bait fishing using a bottom bouncing method, and fishing with lures.

-As a beginner that wants to learn how to catch trout it’s best to pick the method you think that you will enjoy the most and then get really good at it before you move on and try another method.
+As a beginner that wants to learn how to fish for trout, it’s best to pick the method you think that you will enjoy the most and then get really good at it before you move on and try another method.